SlalomRutherford/template/README.md

 - Should we add useful runConfigurations to the repo code?
 Or keep it out?
 -- Side Q:  What configs should we have if we do add them?
 - How to deal with plugin versioning?
+- No Splunk plug for gradle.
+What do?